Overview

 The solution

 The NZT Power facility will integrate GE Vernova’s 9HA.02 gas turbine with carbon capture technology to generate low-carbon power for Northern England.
-As the plant powers the region, carbon abatement technology will capture up to 2 million tons of CO2 annually and transport it via pipeline to secure offshore storage.
+As the plant powers the region, carbon abatement technology will capture up to 2 million tonnes of CO2 annually and transport it via pipeline to secure offshore storage.

 "